EmpPowiUDE/NovalandGuide/docs/source/RandomiseValues.rst

     3,1,0,0,0
     ...

-For example, a CSV data may contain fields such as ID, Income, Corruption, Jobless, and Fireaffected, where the first row contains the names of the fields, and the subsequent rows contain the data values.
+For example, a CSV file may contain fields such as ID, Income, Corruption, Jobless, and Fireaffected, where the first row contains the names of the fields, and the subsequent rows contain the data values.
 This type of document can be created with a simple text editor, but it's important to save the document with the ".csv" extension to ensure that it is properly recognized as a CSV file.

 .. raw:: html